 This is not the first time that Monaco and Rubbo have been in trouble with regulators or the law.
 The SEC has filed injunctions against the two of them before.
 Rubbo was previously convicted for another securities scam.

-Unfortunately, this is also not the first time nor will it be the last that individuals accused of investment fraud have gone on to allegedly commit fraud again.
+Unfortunately, this is also not the first time nor will it be the last that individuals accused of senior investment fraud have gone on to allegedly commit fraud again.
 At Shepherd Smith Edwards and Kantas LTD LLP, we make it our business to help investors that have suffered losses due to financial fraud and other types of securities fraud.

 Elder financial fraud incidents are especially disturbing in that often the targets are vulnerable adults whose source of financial security is taken away because they’ve suffered huge losses.
 Contact our securities law firm today so that we can help you and/or your elderly loved one explore your legal options.